AliceO2Group/WebUi/Framework/docs/guide/async-calls.md

 }
 ```

-The `fetch` method creates an HTTP request and returns a promise.
-Either `async` keyword or `then` method can be used to handle fulfilled promise.
+The `fetchClient` method is part of the framework, creates an HTTP request and returns a promise.
+Either `await` keyword or `then` method can be used to handle fulfilled promise.

-To error can be handled within a `try`,  `catch` blocks or using `catch` method of the promise object.
+Error can be handled within a `try`,  `catch` blocks or using `catch` method of the promise object.
 It is a recommended to use a generic error handler.
-`fetchImages` also returns a promise.
-This can be used to avoid repeated requests to the same resource:
+`fetchImages` also returns a promise because it has `async` keyword.

+Because the web interface is not blocked when the method is paused with `await` keyword, the user can call it many times leading to unnecessary network usage.
+Repeated requests to the same resource can be avoid by adding a new state in the model, `fetchingImages` boolean in the following example does this:

 ```js
 class Model extends Observable {